PacktPublishing/Webflow-by-Example/README.md

 This is the code repository for [Webflow by Example](https://www.packtpub.com/product/webflow-by-example/9781801075398), published by Packt.

-**Design and build custom-made production-scale responsive websites without coding**
+**Design, build, and publish modern websites without writing code**

 ## What is this book about?
 	Webflow is a modern no-code website-builder that enables you to rapidly design and build production-scale responsive websites.
 Webflow by Example is a practical, project-based, and beginner-friendly guide to understanding and using Webflow to efficiently build and launch responsive websites from scratch.

 This book covers the following exciting features:
 * Build and customize websites without any code